 How to remove a leech

-Leeches are common in rainforests of Madagascar, mainland Africa, and Southeast Asia.
-Unlike leeches in other parts of the world, rainforest leeches live in leaf litter and vegetation -- they are not aquatic.
-They find their prey (you and other warm-blooded animals) by odor and sound vibrations.
-In leech-rich areas, if you stand still for a few minutes, you'll see leeches dropping from vegetation and moving toward you like inchworms.
+Leeches are common in the rainforests of Madagascar, mainland Africa, and Southeast Asia.
+Unlike aquatic leeches found in other parts of the world, rainforest leeches live in leaf litter and vegetation.
+They detect their prey—including you and other warm-blooded animals—by sensing odor and vibrations.
+In areas with a high leech population, standing still for just a few minutes may attract them, as they drop from vegetation and inch toward you like tiny worms on a mission.

 Removing a leech

-If you are bitten by a leech and are compelled to remove it before it has had its full (leeches drop off on their own when they are done feeding), you can do so by following these steps:
+If you are bitten by a leech and prefer to remove it before it has finished feeding (leeches naturally detach on their own), you can follow these steps:

 |